The Eagles Nest Outfitters double hammock is ideal for two people or solo hammockers who like a little more legroom.

 - For two people it really only works for day-time, good weather lounging

 The Eagles Nest Outfitters DoubleNest Hammock isn’t quite the complete solution to doubling up it may promise, but it comes close and does have fringe benefits, so it’s definitely one of our best hammocks.
-Two people sleeping through the night in one hammock is a romantic idea that rarely survives reality; sleeping pads, quilts or sleeping bags, as well as limbs and bodies end up tangled around each other and all too close for comfort.
+Two people sleeping through the night in one hammock is a romantic idea that rarely survives reality; our best sleeping pads, best sleeping bags, as well as limbs and bodies, end up tangled around each other and all too close for comfort.

 Nonetheless this generously sized, and strong, double hammock provides real value in a number of ways.
 It’s ideal for a couple of people to lounge or take a siesta in when it’s warm enough not to need supplementary sleeping gear, making the Doublenest ideal to carry on a long day hike or to hang in the garden or park.
 Less obviously, for one person there’s real luxury in spreading oneself out across a bigger skin.